By AJ Huynh

 How to Stop Overthinking and Anxiety?

-- Recognizing Overthinking Patterns: Becoming more aware of repetitive thoughts and mental habits.
+- Recognize Overthinking Patterns: Becoming more aware of repetitive thoughts and mental habits.

-- Challenging Unhelpful Assumptions: Learning to question fears that may not be supported by facts.
+- Challenge Unhelpful Assumptions: Learning to question fears that may not be supported by facts.

-- Focusing on What Can Be Controlled: Redirecting energy toward actions rather than uncertainty.
+- Focus on What Can Be Controlled: Redirecting energy toward actions rather than uncertainty.

-- Developing Mindfulness Skills: Practicing techniques that encourage present-moment awareness.
+- Develop Mindfulness Skills: Practicing techniques that encourage present-moment awareness.

-- Improving Emotional Awareness: Understanding the emotions that often fuel excessive worry.
+- Improve Emotional Awareness: Understanding the emotions that often fuel excessive worry.

 Learning to interrupt cycles of overthinking may help individuals feel more present, focused, and emotionally balanced.